 Most people do not go about their day-to-day lives expecting to be involved in an accident or to suffer a serious injury.
 Unfortunately, the reality is that thousands of people are injured every year in accidents caused by someone else’s negligence.
 Whether they occur in a grocery store parking lot, on the freeway, at a crosswalk, or at a place of business, injuries sustained in negligence-related accidents can have far-reaching consequences for victims, who could be forced to pay costly medical expenses and take time off from work, all while trying to focus on their recovery.

 Fortunately, Indiana residents who are injured as a result of another person or entity’s reckless or negligent conduct can hold the at-fault parties accountable by filing a personal injury case in court.
 However, filing these types of claims can be difficult, especially for those who do not have legal representation.
-If you or a loved one was injured in an accident that was not your fault, it is critical to contact an experienced Schererville personal injury attorney who can ensure that your claim is filed properly and on time.

 Personal injury lawsuits are a type of legal claim that can be filed by individuals who are injured as a result of another person or entity’s negligent or reckless conduct.
 There are a variety of accidents that can support a personal injury claim, but the most common include: